jc-kirthi/Weather-App/README.md

 ## 🙌 Acknowledgements

-Thanks to all the amazing contributors for helping improve this project ❤️ This project is a part of GSSoC'25 🚀
+Thanks to all the amazing contributors for helping improve this project ❤️<br>
+This project is a part of GSSoC'25 🚀